jjhutchi/NFL-Losers-2021/NFL_losers.md

 </table>

 As expected, we have better chances earlier when using a discount value less than one for the Opportunity Cost model.
+Notice there is not much variation across differing beta values.

 <table class=" lightable-classic" style='font-family: "Arial Narrow", "Source Sans Pro", sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>
 <caption>Weekly Picks by Model</caption>